jedi-academy/learn-4711/data/assignments/assignment1.md

 The purpose of this assignment #1 is to get the basic pieces of your webapp in the correct places expected for a CodeIgniter webapp.
-It is to use a mock database, and present mock views (no business logic expected), just like in lab 3.

 The important thing here is to get the right pieces in the right places.
 You will add proper functionality "behind" the components in the next assignment.